nijnstein/BLAST-Documentation/LanguageReference.md

 ### Constant data

+First off, there is no constant analysis used for removing unneeded constant statements, future versions might decide to remove constant statements leading to unused values but for now blast wont botter.

 Blast uses bytecode operations to index a datasegment for variable and stack data.
 Any constant value that is not internally mapped to a bytecode will be packaged in the datasegment.
-Blast map's several often used values like 0, 1, 2, pi and others to byte sized opcodes, this can save a lot of room in the datasegment depending on how well the scripts match to the constant data.
-For maximum efficiency users should overwrite blasts default constant table with their own.
+Blast map's several often used values like 0, 1, 2, pi and others to byte sized opcodes, this can save a room in the datasegment depending on how well the scripts match to the constant data.
+Mad users could overwrite blasts default constant table with their own.

-_If for example_ blast is used to control a statemachine its state-ids could be stored in constants potentially saving many bytes in the compiled package and datasegment.
+In SSMD packaging mode constants are inlined into the code segment to avoid duplicate data in many datasegments at the cost of some performance while in normal packaging mode constant data is always referenced as if it was a data element.

 #### Defaultly mapped constants:
 |constant|source|value|